moby/moby/docs/reference/commandline/dockerd.md

     private key is used as the client key for communication with the Key/Value store.

+*  `kv.username`

+    Specifies a username to be used for basic authentication with the Key/Value store.

+*  `kv.password`

+    Specifies a password to be used for basic authentication with the Key/Value store.

 *  `kv.path`

     Specifies the path in the Key/Value store.
 If not configured, the default value is 'docker/nodes'.